 the result follows. \end{proof} Corollary~\ref{col:permutation_eq_pdcn} assumes a PDCN with $N$ branches, but the result still holds for a smaller number of branches as long as the permutation affects only those GSOs in the model.

-Finally, an important property of GNNs is their ability to distinguish between non-isomorphic graphs, as characterized by the WL test~\cite{WL1968test}.
-Next, we argue that PDCN satisfies this property for any pair of non-isomorphic DAGs.
-Parallel GNNs distinguish non-isomorphic graphs if their parallel aggregation and readout functions are injective~\cite[Th.
+Finally, an important property of GNNs is their ability to distinguish between non-isomorphic graphs, as characterized by the WL test~\cite{WL1968test}. {In what follows, we argue that in light of previous results for parallel aggregation architectures, PDCN satisfies this property for non-isomorphic DAGs under standard injectivity assumptions.} Parallel GNNs distinguish non-isomorphic graphs if their parallel aggregation and readout functions are injective~\cite[Th.
 1]{doshi2022graph}.
 PDCN belongs to this class of parallel GNNs, with its aggregation and readout functions defined in \eqref{eq:pdcn_branch} and \eqref{eq:pdcn_readout}, respectively.
 From a node-wise perspective, this diffusion can be expressed as

-where each node $u$ aggregates the features $\bbx_v$ from its predecessors $v\leq u$ (i.e., its in-neighbors in the reachability DAG $\bar{\ccalD}$).
-Since Proposition~\ref{prop:uniqueness} establishes that the set of causal GSOs $\ccalS$ is unique for different (non-isomorphic) DAGs, neighborhood aggregation is injective when node features are one-hot encodings, as discussed in~\cite{xu2019powerfulgraphneuralnetworks}.
-Moreover,~\cite[Lemma 5]{xu2019powerfulgraphneuralnetworks} asserts that there exists a function $\phi$ such that $\sum_{x \in \ccalX} \phi(x)$ is unique for each multiset $\ccalX$.
-Then, based on the universal approximation theorem, the MLP in PDCN can learn a mapping that ensures the global readout function is injective. \begin{remark}\normalfont Based on the preceding discussion, PDCN satisfies the conditions of~\cite[Th.
+where each node $u$ aggregates the features $\bbx_v$ from its predecessors {$v_v\leq v_u$} (i.e., its in-neighbors in the reachability DAG $\bar{\ccalD}$). {Proposition~\ref{prop:uniqueness} establishes that the set of causal GSOs $\ccalS$ is uniquely determined by the underlying DAG.
+Hence, for two non-isomorphic DAGs, there exists at least one branch for which the corresponding aggregation operator differs.} {Moreover, under one-hot encoded node features, neighborhood aggregation via summation is injective over multisets.} In particular,~\cite[Lemma 5]{xu2019powerfulgraphneuralnetworks} asserts that there exists a function $\phi$ such that $\sum_{x \in \ccalX} \phi(x)$ is unique for each multiset $\ccalX$. {Therefore, by the universal approximation theorem and under sufficient model capacity, the MLP in PDCN can approximate injective mappings and thereby yield an injective global readout.} \begin{remark}\normalfont Based on the preceding discussion, {and under the injectivity conditions outlined above}, PDCN satisfies the assumptions of~\cite[Th.
 1]{doshi2022graph} and is therefore capable of mapping non-isomorphic DAGs, as recognized by the WL test, to distinct embeddings. \end{remark}